erinpentecost/ErnBurglary/README.md

 ## Red-handed Theft
 The punishment for red-handed theft is reduced to a token 1 gp in order to avoid double-jeopardy.
 You'll be penalized when you leave.

+## Re-implementation of No Witness No Bounty
+You can optionally enable behavior that mimics what you see in *No Witness No Bounty*.
+If there are no witnesses by the time you leave the area, all bounties will reset to what they were when you entered.
+I had to re-implement this because getting them to work together would be harder.

 ## Indicators
 - While you're spotted in the area, a 5pt Drain Sneak effect is applied.
 This is removed as soon as you're no longer spotted.
 - When you enter sneak mode, you'll get an alert if you were previously spotted.